 - Students may be asked to keep track of their time.

 - Firms may list the amount of time spent by the externs in the fee petitions as long as it is disclosed to the court that the externs are not paid and that no fees are sought.

 All students earning academic credit must be enrolled in an academic seminar in which the externship is the “text” of the class and student engage in reflection on legal practice, professional identity, specific skills, professionalism, etc.

-All employers sign an employer contract in which they agree to provide an orientation, supervision, feedback and mentoring to the student.
+All field placements must sign a field placement contract in which they agree to provide an orientation, supervision, feedback and mentoring to the student.